wolfsenberg/TEDXPUP_WEBSITE/README.md

 # TEDXPUP_WEBSITE
-Project management and development for the official TEDxPUP website
+Project management for the TEDxPUP website